PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 ---
 title: "A galaxy of prime numbers"
 date: "2023-04-15"
-description: "A personal twist on the prime number spiral"
+description: "A personal twist on the prime number spiral."
 coverImage: "background.png"
 tags:
   - Primes